Celiac and Food Allergy Testing

 If one or more lines in section I and II were checked along with any one of the conditions in section III, you may benefit significantly from being tested for gluten sensitivity and Celiac Disease.

-Call our office today at (541) 318-1000 or email us at [email protected]om to schedule an appointment with Dr. Kremer to discuss your options!
+Call our office today at (541) 318-1000 or fill out our onlint contact form to schedule an appointment with Dr. Kremer to discuss your options!

 Food Allergy Testing